Director of Music Ministry

 • Openness to understand and enrich the vision of the Disciples of the Hearts of Jesus and Mary in the parish.

-• Works well with others in the staff and seeks opportunities for cooperation in programs.
+• Works collaboratively with others on the staff and seeks out opportunities for cooperation between various parish programs.

 • Demonstrates good leadership skills.

-• Creativity, desire to learn and grow with the job.
+• Creativity, desire to learn and grow with the job over time.

-• Have a plan for personal ongoing formation.
+• Have a plan for personal ongoing formation, both musically and spiritually.

 • Good communicator.
 Replies promptly to emails and shares information with volunteers clearly and in a timely manner.